-13.14 Environmental Differential Pay and Hazardous Duty Pay Policy.
+- 13.14 Environmental Differential Pay and Hazardous Duty Pay Policy.
 The Employer and the Labor Organization have as their objective the elimination or reduction to the lowest level possible all hazards, physical hardships, and working conditions of an unusually severe nature.
 When the Employer's action does not overcome the unusually severe nature of the hazard, physical hardship, or working condition, an environmental or hazardous differential may be warranted.
 Employees will be granted environmental differential pay (EDP) or hazardous duty pay (HDP) in accordance with applicable laws, rules, regulations, and DEMA policy.
 The Employer will establish a committee to set policy and procedures for implementation of these pay differentials.
 The Employer will determine the committee membership.
-The Organization shall designate no fewer than two bargaining unit members, one from surface maintenance and one from aviation as part of the committee.
+The Organization shall designate no fewer than two bargaining unit members, one from surface maintenance and one from aviation aspart of the committee. - 13.15 Workers' Compensation Claims.
+Employees who wish to file a workers' compensation claim must first register for an Employees' Compensation Operations and Management Portal (ECOMP) account at www.ecomp.dol.gov.
+Registering for an account does not require any supervisor or agency approval.
+Workers' compensation claims cannot be filed or processed unless an Employee has an existing ECOMP account. - a.
+The agency will notify new Employees of the requirement to register for an ECOMP account during new employee orientation when providing information about the workers' compensation process.
+This notice will include a written slide or briefing that includes the ECOMP website address and an overview of how to register for an ECOMP account. - b.
+On an annual basis, the agency will provide all Employees with written information about the workers' compensation process, to include the requirement to have an ECOMP account prior to filing for a workers' compensation claim and information about how to register for an ECOMP account. - c.
+Employees should ensure they retain all medical documents received from a medical facility.
+Ensure the medical documents are signed by a medical doctor (MD), not a physician's assistant (PA) or other medical professional.